 Lesson Learned

 I made a quick decision “on the spot” to allow some people to send out a mail piece on my behalf.
-They even paid for all of the associated expenses!
+They even paid for all the associated expenses!
 In my haste, I failed to:

 - Run the idea by my campaign committee.
 (My thinking was that I was the candidate, and I should be making decisions.)